 You should apply for any rent assistance that you may qualify for.
 However, you can only receive one rental assistance payment per month.
 If you apply to two different programs and both give you help for the same month, you will have to pay one back right away.
 Keep records to prove you applied.

-If you have an upcoming eviction hearing, take advantage of the Texas Eviction Diversion Program in addition to other assistance programs.
+If you have an upcoming eviction hearing, take advantage of the tenant protections under the Texas Supreme Court's Forty-Sixth Emergency Order (formerly the Texas Eviction Diversion Program).
 The Texas Supreme Court requires judges to pause your case for at least 60 days and seal the case records if:

-Fast-Track Rent Assistance Application.
+Fast-Track Rent Assistance Application (for pending Texas Rent Relief applicants only).
 If you have an upcoming eviction hearing or are facing utility shutoffs, you can apply online and then fast track your application by calling 833-989-7386.
 Have your case or docket number ready when you call.

 Need Help Applying?

-Find legal aid organizations that can help you apply for the Texas Rent Relief Program and the Texas Eviction Diversion Program.Learn More
+Find legal aid organizations that can help you apply for rent assistance and access tenant protections.Learn More

 More Eviction Information & Resources